 - What is the treatment for transient ischemic attack (TIA)?

 - What is the prognosis for transient ischemic attack (TIA)?

 What is a transient ischemic attack (TIA)?

-The primary role of the brain is to send signals to the body for motor function and to receive signals through the five senses (sight, hearing, touch, smell, and taste), and to respond to them.
-The brain processes information through conscious thought, and unconsciously through nerve systems that control basic bodily functions, like heart rate, breathing, and temperature control.
+The primary role of the brain is to send signals to the body for motor function and respond to receive signals received through the five senses (sight, hearing, touch, smell, and taste).
+The brain processes information both through conscious thought, and unconsciously through the nervous systems that control basic bodily functions, like heart rate, breathing, and temperature control.

 - The brain is arranged so that the right side of the brain controls the left side of the body, and the left side of the brain controls the right of the body.